 Now by this time, I knew the quality of what I had and I also knew that people would love my calls once they tried them.
 I needed to catch people’s attention and stand out.
 Come up with a name that was catchy and hard to forget.
 So my gift with words went to work.
 I started a list of possible names until I finally settled on Pecker Wrecker.
 You shoot turkeys in the head and lots of times bust their beak, or their pecker.
 Hey, makes sense and it’s catchy and rhymes.
 So now I needed an awesome logo to go with my name.
 After trying 3 different people with no success, one of my friends told me to contact this lady that he knew.
 Well let me tell you, I could have kissed him and her both.
 She knocked it out of the park when she designed my logo.
 Grand Slam baby We’re cooking with grease now.

 When I tell you that my family and I have been blessed, I mean it.
 Everything happens for a reason and the good Lord has certainly looked after us.
 He has opened doors and created opportunities for us that are unreal.
 He has looked after us and protected us.
 Because of Him and His blessings, we have been successful with our lives, family, businesses, and Pecker Wrecker Turkey Calls.
 I have been blessed to be able to get my daddy hooked on turkey hunting.
 He too became addicted to it.
 I think two of the things that motivate him the most are his grand-kids and turkey hunting.
-He has Parkinson’s Disease and has recently retired from turkey hunting.
-But not before he killed his share of longbeards.
+He had Parkinson’s Disease and passed away July 2016, but not before he killed his share of longbeards.
 He has been filmed for a couple of hunting TV shows such as Mossy Oak’s Hunting the Country and he also completed his Grand Slam before he turned in his camo.
 Some of my most precious memories are of he and I turkey hunting together.